davidsneighbour/kollitsch.dev/README.md

-# Kollitsch.de

-This is the [Hugo](https://gohugo.io/) setup and content for [kollitsch.de](https://kollitsch.de/).
-The site is currently hosted on Netlify and most of this repository is set up to work on Netlify and use its features.
+This is the website setup and content for [kollitsch.de](https://kollitsch.de/).
+The site is currently hosted on Netlify and built via GoHugo and most of this repository is set up to work on Netlify and use its features.

 Note: we will check out Cloudflare Pages soon.
 More bandwidth and more build time (unlimited).